paulmcmillon/time-maps/README.md

   <ul>

     • Ensure ongoing customer and application support.
-    • Provide a stable application to customers.
+    • Deliver a stable application to customers.
-    • Provide a secure source code repository and version control accessible from anywhere with internet access.
+    • Provide a secure source code repository accessible from anywhere with internet access.
-    • A repsoitory for documenting and backlogging any current bugs.
+    • Furnish a repsoitory for documenting and backlogging any current application issues.
-    • A management tool for mitigating current bugs and reporting progress of the upgrade plan.
+    • Serve as a management tool for mitigating and reporting current application issues.

   </ul>

-  A separate project will be set up for the upgrade project to keep new source code and project backlog items separate from the existing code base.
+  Utilizing these same tools, a separate project will be set up for the upgrade project to keep new source code and project backlog items separate from the existing code base.
 </p>

 <H3>Upgrade Plan</H3>

 <p>
-  Since an abundance of data and source code currently exists, as opposed to a complete re-engineering of the application all at once, a two-phased approach is being suggested.
+  Because an abundance of data and source code currently exists, as opposed to a complete re-engineering of the application all at once, a multi-phased approach is being suggested.
 This will minimize the time and    effort required to address some of the current issues and get a more viable product to market.
 </p>